Birthstones by Month – What are Birthstones?

 Aquamarine

-Ancient lore often associated aquamarine with the sea and the sailors.
-Sailors of old would carry an aquamarine talisman, etched with the likeness of Neptune, the Sea God, as it was believed to offer protection against the dangers of the ocean, calm the waves, and bring the sailors home safely.
-The Romans believed aquamarine could heal medical conditions affecting the stomach, liver, jaws, and throat.
-They also considered it the perfect gift for the bride as it was thought to absorb the atmosphere of young love.
+Sea aquamarine is often associated with the sailors and the sea in ancient lore.
+The sailors of yore would carry an aquamarine talisman, etched with the likeness of Neptune, the Sea God, as it was believed to offer protection against the dangers of the ocean, calm the waves and convey the sailors home safely.
+The Romans believed aquamarine was the healer of ailments associated with the stomach, liver, jaws, and throat.
+Further, It was considered as a perfect wedding gift for a bride since it encompassed the atmosphere of young love.

 April: Diamond